solarsea/diff/README.md

 # diff
-Package diff provides a diff algorithm implementation for finite, indexable sequences with comparable elements
+Package diff provides a diff algorithm implementation for finite, indexable sequences with comparable elements in golang.